 Disk and Network is byte.
-The unit will change with the data magnitude as the page displays.
-For example, when the flow is less than 1 KB/s, the unit will be Bytes/s.
-For versions of Dashboard Community Edition greater than v1.0.2, the memory occupied by Buff and Cache will not be counted in the memory usage.
+The unit changes with the data magnitude as the page displays.
+For example, when the flow is less than 1 KB/s, the unit is Bytes/s.
+For all versions of Dashboard Enterprise Edition, the memory occupied by Buff and Cache will not be counted in the memory usage.

 The percentage of used CPU.

 The percentage of idled CPU.